-- Read Part One and Annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually. - Sign a declaration at the beginning of each academic year to say that they have reviewed the above guidance and understand their role. - Reinforce the importance of online safety when communicating with parents and carers.
+- All staff who directly work with children are required to read at least Part One of Keeping Children Safe in Education, and review this guidance at least annually. - Sign a declaration at the beginning of each academic year to say that they have reviewed the above guidance and understand their role. - Reinforce the importance of online safety when communicating with parents and carers.
 This includes making parents and carers aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - Provide a safe space for pupils who are LGBTQ+ to speak out and share their concerns.